hjairo/Public-API-Requests/README.md

 # Public-API-Requests
- Website for a mock employee directory using API requests
+ Website for a mock employee directory using API requests.